honeycombio/refinery/refinery_config.md

 `AcceptOnlyListedKeys` is a boolean flag that causes events arriving with API keys not in the `ReceiveKeys` list to be rejected.

-If `true`, then only traffic using the keys listed in `APIKeys` is accepted.
+If `true`, then only traffic using the keys listed in `ReceiveKeys` is accepted.
 Events arriving with API keys not in the `ReceiveKeys` list will be rejected with an HTTP `401` error.
 If `false`, then all traffic is accepted and `ReceiveKeys` is ignored.
-Must be specified if `APIKeys` is specified.
+Must be specified if `ReceiveKeys` is specified.

 - Eligible for live reload.
 - Type: `bool`